YUM repository and package management: Complete Tutorial

 You get a large number of packages(development tools & application packages etc), inside the installation disk.
 However all are not installed, when you install the operating system.

 Later on if you need a particular package, its not at all advisable to insert the installation disk once again, and fetch that required .rpm package and install it.
-Again if you face dependency problems, you need to fetch that dependency package once again(sometimes there are yet another dependency package required for installing your dependency packagecheeky.
+Again if you face dependency problems, you need to fetch that dependency package once again(sometimes there are yet another dependency package required for installing your dependency package.
 So it becomes a tedious job).

 Let's go through a step by step method of creating a local YUM repository.